broxus/locklift/docs/src/pages/concepts/accounts-wallets.md

 To transition an account to the `Active` status, we need to send a specially formulated message containing the data and code of this contract.
 Anyone can send such a message.
 Validators will verify that the contract address equals `hash(hash(code) + hash(data))`, and if everything matches, the account will be initialized.
 This message can also include a function to be called immediately after account activation, along with its arguments.
 By default, the constructor is called.

 Once the account becomes active, it can accept incoming internal and external messages.
-Every time an account receives a message, a transaction begins, during which the account can create up to 255 outgoing internal messages.
+Every time an account receives a message, a transaction begins, during which the account can create up to 255 actions such as Internal Messages, External Messages, rawReserve, setCode.

 ### Utilization